Harmonic Loss Trains Interpretable AI Models: Algorithmic Experiments

 \subsection{Data Efficiency in Training}

-Humans can learn from surprisingly few samples, but neural networks usually require much more data to learn.
-As a result, we want models that can learn efficiently from data.
 Figure \ref{fig:algo-exp}(b) shows the test accuracy as a function of train data fraction for our synthetic experiments, indicating how much data is necessary in order for the model to be generalizable.
 We observe that harmonic models require comparable or much less amount of data to generalize, compared to their cross-entropy counterparts.
 Such improvement is especially notable for in-context learning, where harmonic models generalize nearly immediately.